-- 2 Open the folder properties and unlock security. - 3 Give Read & Write permissions to required users and Read only permissions to everyone, and Apply to enclosed items.
+- 1. Create a folder (i.e. 'Digital') and copy the digital output folder to /Library/WebServer/Documents/Digital. - 2.
+Open the folder properties and unlock security. - 3.
+Give Read & Write permissions to required users and Read only permissions to everyone, and apply to enclosed items.